 Individuals with authorized access to your most sensitive corporate data and who are intent on causing your company harm or seeking personal gain pose a real and present danger.
 But if you train your workforce to understand the psychology of the dangerous, malicious insider, and deploy an anonymous, crowdsourced reporting system, you can effectively detect and prevent insider threats.

-In 2005, I wrote a book (The Insider) that explored the history of high-tech insider crimes until that time.
+Written by guest writer Dan Verton, risk intelligence expert and award-winning journalist (The Insider), this article explores the history of high-tech insider crimes until that time.
 Many of the more recent cases are based on exclusive access to anonymized, real-world data loss threat assessments at major Fortune 1,000 companies.
-But in the 10 years that followed my research for that book, I went on to cover the intelligence community as a journalist and editor through many of the major cyber incidents targeting U.S. government data, including China’s hack of the Office of Personnel Management and, most notably, Edward Snowden’s insider attack against the National Security Agency.
+But in the 10 years that followed research for that book, Dan went on to cover the intelligence community as a journalist and editor through many of the major cyber incidents targeting U.S. government data, including China’s hack of the Office of Personnel Management and, most notably, Edward Snowden’s insider attack against the National Security Agency.

 The motivations of malicious insiders are as varied as the techniques used to commit sabotage, espionage, theft or extortion.
 However, the most well-known studies of the psychological profiles of malicious insiders have revealed several common characteristics that make information technology professionals (particularly system administrators) an “at risk” population for malicious insider activity.
 In addition, these common traits make this group more vulnerable to outside manipulation by other criminals or international espionage efforts.